Efficacy of Autologous Mesenchymal Adipose Stem Cells for Dental Hard Tissue Formation in DPC: An In Vivo Animal Study

 Abstract

-Objectives: The purpose of the present study is to determine the effect of cell therapy in direct pulp capping with fat-derived stem cells besides a collagen/hydroxyapatite hybrid scaffold in the amount of dental hard tissue formation.
+Objectives: The purpose of the present study was to determine the effect of cell therapy in DPC using adipose-derived stem cells (ASCs), in addition to a collagen/hydroxyapatite hybrid scaffold, on dental hard tissue formation.

 Keywords